andrelandgraf/andrelandgraf/contents/articles/2023-11-19_how-to-tame-the-unknown-and-anything-else.md

 we avoid unexpected runtime errors and gain the ability to handle errors gracefully - communicating to the user what exactly went wrong.

-{% statement %} By narrowing types, we force ourselves to consider edge cases and handle them gracefully. {% /statement
+{% statement %}By narrowing types, we force ourselves to consider edge cases and handle them gracefully.{% /statement %}
-%}

 Truthiness assertions work for both primitive (strings, numbers, and booleans) and non-primitive (objects, arrays) types, but note that `0` and empty string are also falsy values.
 If you want to allow `0` and empty strings, you may